Last updated: August 2, 2026

 - Improve readability with a fitting typeface

-A/B testing shows you which version of a page performs better so you invest in changes that actually move the needle.
+A/B testing shows you which version of a page performs better so you can invest in changes that actually move the needle.
 It compares two versions of the same page and measures which one wins on a goal you choose.
-Start by deciding what to test, whether a headline, image, CTA, or form, with the aim of learning what resonates with your audience.

-Create version A as the control and version B as the variant, changing only one element so any difference in performance is clearly attributable to that change.
-Split your traffic between the two, monitor the results, and ship the winner.
-A/B testing is an ongoing practice, so keep testing and refining as you learn.
+Create version A as the control and version B as the variant, changing only one element so any difference in performance is clearly linked to that change.
+Split your traffic between the two, watch the results, and ship the winner.

 Quick wins